-One of the main differences between a cold and the more severe flu virus is that with a cold, your symptoms arrive gradually.
-Meanwhile, flu sufferers will be hit suddenly and have little or no time to prepare.
+One of the main differences between a cold and the more severe flu virus is that with a cold, your symptoms arrive gradually, while flu symptoms arrive suddenly, leaving sufferers little time to prepare.

 If you notice any of the following symptoms, it could be a sign that a cold is on the way:

 - Sore Throat - This is one of the most common early symptoms of a viral infection.

 - Runny Nose - You will start to notice mucus building up in your nose.
 This will start off fairly thin and watery, but as your cold progresses it can get thicker, so make sure you keep a pack of tissues handy.

 - Coughs and Sneezes - This is your body’s way of trying to get rid of anything that can damage your airways, such as dust, pollen or - in this case - viruses.

 - Headache - As mucus begins to build up, it clogs your sinuses and creates pressure that leads to a dull, throbbing headache.

 - Tiredness - Feeling weak and tired is a symptom of most viruses.
 If you’ve not got your usual energy, it could be a sign that your cold is about to make a grand entrance.

 Once these symptoms start to appear, your cold is already underway – all you can do is manage your symptoms.